Fremantle (B-Shed) - Perth (Barrack Street)

 View all Special Offers

-Ferry from Fremantle (B-Shed) to Perth (Barrack Street)
+Fremantle (B-Shed) to Perth (Barrack Street) Ferry Pricing, Offers & Availability

-Ferry times from Fremantle (B-Shed) to Perth (Barrack Street)
+Fremantle (B-Shed) to Perth (Barrack Street) Ferry Price

-How long is the ferry from Fremantle (B-Shed) to Perth (Barrack Street)?
+Cheap Ferry Tickets for the ferry from Fremantle (B-Shed) to Perth (Barrack Street)

-Ferry prices from Fremantle (B-Shed) to Perth (Barrack Street)
+Fremantle (B-Shed) to Perth (Barrack Street) Travel with Vehicles & Pets

-Can I travel by car on the Fremantle (B-Shed) Perth (Barrack Street) ferry?
+Can I travel by bicycle on the ferry from Fremantle (B-Shed) to Perth (Barrack Street)?

 Can I travel as a foot passenger from Fremantle (B-Shed) to Perth (Barrack Street)?

-No, currently ferry operators do not allow foot passengers to sail between Fremantle (B-Shed) and Perth (Barrack Street).
+Yes, Captain Cook Cruises accepts foot passengers on sailings between Fremantle (B-Shed) and Perth (Barrack Street).

 Can I take my pet on the ferry from Fremantle (B-Shed) to Perth (Barrack Street)?